 Slack Adjustors

-- J Look for broken, loose, or missing parts. - J The angle between the push rod and adjustor arm should be a little over 90 degrees when the brakes are released, and not less than 90 degrees when the brakes are applied. - J When pulled by hand, the brake rod should not move more than one inch with the brakes released.
+- · Look for broken, loose, or missing parts. - The angle between the push rod and adjustor arm should be a little over 90 degrees when the brakes are released, and not less than 90 degrees when the brakes are applied.